teamreflex/ChallongePHP/README.md

 PSR-18 compliant package for interfacing with the [Challonge] API.

 ## Installation
 Requires PHP 7.4 as it takes advantage of its type support.
+Does not yet support PHP  8  due to the Match class conflicting with the new `match` keyword.

 Install via composer: